-As the school year is starting and the weather gets wet and cold, many people will start to get sick.
-Many people will catch the flu, but you and your family can protect themselves with a flu shot.
+At your Community Health Center, we want to make sure your family is doing well, and as the school year is starting and the weather gets wet and cold, many people will start to get sick.
+This will result in people getting the flu, but you and your family can protect themselves with a flu shot.

 What is a Flu Shot?